nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![redoCommand](images/ug/redoCommand.PNG)

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Avengers can also browse the third menu on the top left (with the clock symbol) to execute `redo` command instead
+Avengers can also browse the third menu on the top left (with the clock symbol) to execute `redo` command instead.
 </div>

 #### Seeking help : `help`